-Course assignments
+Course assessment

-Students will be assessed in many different ways, including attendance, reading quizzes, short essays, and a final take-home exam.
+Students will be assessed in many different ways, including class participation, reading quizzes, short essays, and a final take-home exam.

-- Class attendance (10%): class attendance is mandatory.
-The class will meet 12 times during the semester and students are allowed only one unexcused absence. - 3 reading quizzes each worth 10%: I expect students to do all the required readings.
+- Class participation (12%): students will be responsible to sign up for leading class discussion at least three (3) times during the semester. - 3 reading quizzes each worth 6%: I expect students to do all the required readings.
 To ensure that students keep up with the readings, I will randomly apply four reading quizzes during the semester.
 Students are required to take a minimum of three of the four quizzes, but can take all four.
-In that case, the three highest grades will be recorded. - 2 short essays each worth 15%: Students are required to produce two essays of about 1250 words each in response to two prompts.
-The first prompt will be distributed on February 06 and the second on March 06.
-The first essay is due in class on March 06 and the second on April 03.
+In that case, the three highest grades will be recorded. - 2 short essays each worth 20%: Students are required to produce two essays of about 1250 words each in response to two prompts.
+The first prompt will be distributed on February 5 and the second on March 4.
+The first essay is due in class on March 4 and the second on April 1.
 Essays are to be printed.
 No electronic copies will be accepted.
-No late essay will be accepted. - Final take-home exam (30%): Students will be given a cumulative final take-home exam on April 03 to be turned in by 5pm on April 05.
+No late essay will be accepted. - Final take-home exam (30%): Students will be given a cumulative final take-home exam on April 1 to be turned in by 5pm on April 3.
 The exam will consist of six short answer questions.
 Exams are to be printed.
 No electronic copies will be accepted.
 No late exam will be accepted.
-I will be in my office until 5pm on April 05 to receive your exam.
+I will be in my office until 5pm on April 3 to receive your exam.